rcgsheffield/sheffield_hpc/bessemer/software/libs/cuda.rst

     module load cuDNN/8.0.4.30-CUDA-11.0.2
     module load cuDNN/8.0.4.30-CUDA-11.1.1

-You should use a versions of nsys that is at least as new as the CUDA toolkit used to compile your application (if appropriate).
+You should use a version of nsys that is at least as new as the CUDA toolkit used to compile your application (if appropriate).

 To generate an application timeline with Nsight Systems CLI (nsys): ::